By SEN

 Injury List

 With Todd Payten firmly in the hot seat for 2026, the pressure is on the Cowboys to make the most of a very talented list.
-And that pressure has only increased following their loss to last year's wooden spooners in the Knights.
+And that pressure has only increased following their loss to last year's wooden spooners in the Knights and against the Tigers.

-He wasn't the only Cowboy to come out injured from their Vegas adventure with Tom Mikaele suffering a knee injury following a dangerous tackle by Newcastle's Tyson Frizell.
-He's expected to return in Round 7.
+From their Vegas adventure, Tom Mikaele suffered a knee injury following a dangerous tackle by Newcastle's Tyson Frizell.
+He's expected to return in Round 4.

 Second rower and Queensland representative Jeremiah Nanai will follow suit with his own shoulder injury.
 His return to the team will be in April.